-4.4 Static and Dynamic Event Channel Configuration
+3.3 Static and Dynamic Event Channel Configuration

 The performance requirements of an RT Event Service may vary for different types of real-time applications.
-The primary motivation for basing the internal architecture of the TAO Event Channel on the ACE Streams framework is to support static and dynamic channel configurations.
+The primary motivation for basing the internal architecture of the TAO Event Channel on the ACE Streams framework is to allow static and dynamic channel configurations.
 Each module shown in Figure 7 may contain multiple "pluggable" strategies, each optimized for different requirements.
 The Streamsbased architecture allows independent processing modules to be added, removed, or modified without requiring changes to other modules.

-TAO's Event Channel can be configured in the following ways to support different event dispatching, filtering, and dependency semantics:
+TAO's Event Channel can be configured in the following ways to support different event dispatching, filtering, and dependency 34 semantics:

-Full Event Channel: The modules implementing a "full" TAO Event Channel include the Dispatching, Correlation, Filtering, and Consumer/Supplier Proxy modules.
-A channel that is configured with all these modules supports type and sourcebased filtering, correlations, and priority-based queueing and dispatching.
+• The modules implementing a "full" TAO Event Channel include the Dispatching, Correlation, Filtering, and Consumer/Supplier Proxy modules.
+Configuring a channel with all of these modules supports type and sourcebased filtering, correlations, and priority-based queueing and dispatching.

-Subset Event Channels: As discussed in Section 5, TAO's Event Channel Dispatching Module implements several concurrency strategies.
-Each strategy caters to the type and availability of system resources, such as the OS threading model and the number of CPUs.
+• As discussed in Section 4, TAO's Event Channel Dispatching Module implements several concurrency strategies.
+Each strategy caters to the type and availability of system resources (such as the OS threading model and the number of CPUs).
 TAO's Event Channel framework is designed so that changing the number of threads in the system, or changing to a single-threaded concurrency strategy, does not require modifications to unrelated components in a channel.